 f.
 Receive appropriate credit or notations for work included in faculty publications or other endeavors;

 g.
-Expect instructors to conduct themselves ethically and professionally, in accordance with University policies and directives and accepted professional standards;
+Expect faculty members to conduct themselves ethically and professionally, in accordance with University policies and directives and accepted professional standards;

 h.
-Expect instructors, when reasonably possible, to provide a syllabus which outlines course requirements and instructor availability to be distributed the first week of class;
+Expect faculty members, when reasonably possible, to provide a syllabus which outlines course requirements and faculty member availability to be distributed the first week of class;

 i.
-Experience academic evaluation through orderly procedures and criteria, which are announced within 14 calendar days of the first day of class and which are designed to prevent prejudice and arbitrary judgment;
+Experience academic evaluation through orderly procedures and criteria, which are announced within fourteen (14) calendar days of the first day of class and which are designed to prevent prejudice and arbitrary judgment;

 j.
-Inquire and be informed by instructors of sanctions they may impose in the different courses they teach for the basic types of inappropriate behavior and academic dishonesty;
+Inquire and be informed by faculty members of sanctions they may impose in the different courses they teach for the basic types of inappropriate behavior and academic dishonesty;

 k.
 Have access to faculty members in formal classes, during scheduled office hours, and/or by scheduling appointments;

 l.
-Have the right of intellectual inquiry, including specifically the right to engage in reasonable academic discussion and dissent within the framework of course material, class size, reasonable instructor availability, and other exigencies defined by the University;
+Have the right of intellectual inquiry, including specifically the right to engage in reasonable academic discussion and dissent within the framework of course material, class size, reasonable faculty member availability, and other exigencies defined by the University;

 m.
-Have the opportunity, through course evaluation and/or access to the department chair, to assess the personal value of a course and make suggestions about its direction, including the opportunity to complete anonymous evaluations of both the instructor and the instruction they have received;
+Have the opportunity, through course evaluation and/or access to the department chair, to assess the personal value of a course and make suggestions about its direction, including the opportunity to complete anonymous evaluations of both the faculty member and the instruction they have received;

 n.
-Expect the observation of Academic Study (Dead) Week and other official University programs;
+Expect that the University or any of its departments will not require unreasonable absences from classes in order to maintain extracurricular or academic scholarships and/or positions;

 o.
-Expect that the University or any of its departments will not require unreasonable absences from classes in order to maintain extracurricular or academic scholarships and/or positions;
+Expect faculty members to allow students absent from class while engaged in official University activities a reasonable opportunity to make up missed quizzes, exams, and/or assignments or complete some comparable activity.

 p.
-Expect instructors to allow students absent from class while engaged in official University activities a reasonable opportunity to make up missed quizzes, exams, and/or assignments or complete some comparable activity.

-q.
 Request a resolution of conflict between course content and the student's core-beliefs.
 See PPM 6-22 IV.D.9.

 IV.
 STUDENT RESPONSIBILITIES